Introduction to USDⓈ-Margined Contracts and Coin-Margined Contracts

 1. Indigenous cryptocurrency market: No sensitivity to the credit risk of stablecoin issuers.

-2. Hedge against inflation: In bullish markets, investors can increase their positions while hedging their spot positions with inverse contracts.
+2. Hedge against inflation: In bullish markets, investors can increase their positions while hedging their spot positions with coin-margined contracts.
 They don’t need to convert their coins into USDT.

-3. Capital accumulation: Settled and denominated in cryptocurrency, inverse contracts are ideal for long-term holders and miners who tend to hold their income for capital accumulation.
+3. Capital accumulation: Settled and denominated in cryptocurrency, coin-margined contracts are ideal for long-term holders and miners who tend to hold their income for capital accumulation.

 Risk Reminders

-1. Linear contracts are highly exposed to the redemption of stablecoin issuers (e.g., the risk of USDT de-anchoring).
+1. USDⓈ-margined contracts are highly exposed to the redemption of stablecoin issuers (e.g., the risk of USDT de-anchoring).

-2. When the underlying asset of the inverse contract experiences a sharp decline, the margin could depreciate significantly faster than anticipated.
+2. When the underlying asset of the coin-margined contracts experiences a sharp decline, the margin could depreciate significantly faster than anticipated.

 3. The above content is for reference only.
 Please assess your risk tolerance and the market situation before engaging in futures trading.